First Bus London: History

 FirstGroup previously operated services under contract to Transport for London, before selling its First London operations to other bus operators, namely Metroline, Go-Ahead London and Tower Transit, in 2013.

 In December 2024, FirstGroup agreed terms to purchase RATP Dev Transit London from the RATP Group for £90 million, along with subsidiaries London Sovereign, London Transit and London United, giving the FirstGroup a 12% market share of London's tendered bus services, ten garages across Central and West London (one of which, the Westbourne Park garage, returned to First as the result of acquisition) and a fleet of 982 buses and around 3,700 employees.
 The deal was completed on 28 February 2025, with FirstGroup subsequently forming a new entity named First Bus London.

 Garages

-First Bus London operates out of 10 garages; Edgware, Fulwell, Harrow, Hounslow, Hounslow Heath, Park Royal, Shepherd's Bush, Stamford Brook, Tolworth and Westbourne Park.
+First Bus London operates out of 9 garages; Edgware, Fulwell, Harrow, Hounslow, Hounslow Heath, Shepherd's Bush, Stamford Brook, Tolworth and Westbourne Park.